Official name – Republic of Uganda.

 HIV/AIDS – HIV/AIDS is a serious problem throughout Africa.

-Medical insurance – Travellers to Uganda are recommended to obtain medical insurance prior to arrival.
+Medical insurance – Travellers to Uganda are recommended to obtain medical insurance before arrival.

 Security – Uganda is a safe country to travel in.
 Ugandans are warm-hearted and generous people and are eager to help visitors get the most out of their stay.
 Uganda is a politically stable, multi-democratic country.
 As in all countries, a little common sense goes a long way and reasonable precautions should still be taken, such as locking valuables in the hotel safe and not walking alone at night.